Get urgent medical help

 Call an ambulance

-In a medical emergency, call 000 and ask for an ambulance.
+In a life threatening emergency, call 000 and ask for an ambulance.

 Go to a hospital emergency department